Automations

 |---|---|

-| Subscriber joins | New subscriber added (from any source) |
+| Subscriber joins | New subscriber added (any source) |

 | Tag added | A specific tag is applied |

-| Form submission | Signup through a specific Magic Link or Form Action URL |
+| Form submission | Sign-up through a specific Magic Link, Bio Page, or form action URL |

 Actions

-- Wait — Pause for a set time (1 day, 3 days, 1 week, etc.)
+- Wait — Pause for a duration (1 day, 3 days, a week) or until a specific weekday/time of day.

 Managing automations